The richest one per cent of adults in the world own 40% of the world's wealth, and about half the world's population live on less than US$2 a day

 You know from what you have studied so far that Africa has only five resident billionaires.
 But environmental reasons alone cannot explain the lack of wealth.
 In small groups choose a challenge from the following list:

-Using the risky world interactive and the Africa map identify which countries face your chosen challenge and brainstorm reasons why this could prevent the country becoming wealthier.
+Using the areas at risk from natural hazards interactive and the Africa map identify which countries face your chosen challenge and brainstorm reasons why this could prevent the country becoming wealthier.

 Jargon buster.
 On the Risky World map tectonic hazards include earthquake and volcanoes; hydrological hazards include floods, cyclones and landslides.